In their hearts humans plan their course, but the Lord establishes their steps. – Proverbs 16:9

 2 People may be pure in their own eyes, but the LORD examines their motives.

 3 Commit your actions to the LORD, and your plans will succeed.

 Have you ever been traveling in your vehicle and missed a turn?
-Then you hear the rather passive aggressive monotone words from your GPS system “recalculating.”
-This little subtle reminder is intended to indicate that you are not following directions properly.
+Then you hear the relatively passive-aggressive monotone words from your GPS “recalculating.”
+This little subtle reminder indicates that you are not following directions properly.

 Perhaps a bit of GPS humor might help set the tone.

 My GPS asked me how much I loved it.
 I replied, “Well, I’d be lost without you.”

 My Dad kept using this GPS in his car, directing him to cliff edges.
 I think that is what led him to his downfall.